eBay/Sequence-Semantic-Embedding/README.md

 Once webserver has started, you can open a browse and send a GET request like: http://<your-ip-address>:5000/api/crosslingual?query=运动裤&?nbest=10

-A sample learned SSE for Chinese/English/Chinse-English-Mixed queries are shown as below.
-In the plot, Chinese/English/Chinese-English-Mixed queries that have similar semantic meanings are placed close to each other.
-This means  the models are converged to a good state.
+Below is the visualization plot of learned SSE for Chinese-English-Mixed cross-lingual queries with supplied raw data.
+In the plot, queries across different languages that have similar semantic meanings are placed very close to each other.
+This means  that the SSE models are converged to a good state.
     ![Cross-Lingual SSE Representation Examples](images/SSE-CrossLingual-Visualization.png)

 See the [Content](#content) below for more details on how SSE training works, and how to use it to build the complete solution for your own NLP task with your own dataset.

 ### [Content](#content)